Special Note#

 Why this step?

 Gentoo installation process relies completely on network to download source packages (Stage3) and software repository (Portage).
-Configuring network in Live environment is the first step of installation.
+Configuring network in Live environment is the first step.

 1.1 Wired Network#